s10e-g/rpi-pico-midi-pedal/README.md

 # rpi-pico-midi-pedal

-Use Raspberry Pi Pico as a usb-midi interface for up to 3 continuous pedals and a switch pedal.
+Use Raspberry Pi Pico as a usb-midi interface for continuous/switch pedals.

+## TODO

+- [ ] Deadzone
+- [ ] Config interface
+- [ ] Support more than 3 continuous pedals.